THE BORNEO EXPEDITION – Experience Borneo Like Never Before

 The Borneo Expedition is a 4WD overlanding adventure travel series to promote overland routes in Borneo and beyond.
 Each expedition comprises of an exhilarating experience exploring destinations of significant geological, ecological, cultural and historical importance.

-EPISODE 1 – LONG PASIA EXPEDITION
+SEASON 1 EPISODE 1 & 2 – LONG PASIA EXPEDITION

 For Episode 1, the Borneo Expedition visits Long Pasia, the most southern part of Sabah in the Ulu Padas area.
 The Ulu Padas is known for being one of the richest plant diversity areas in Sabah, and Long Pasia a village that is particularly rich in culture, history and natural heritage, making it an absolutely unique tourist destination.